Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Access and Suggested Time

-• Access: Take the Right Loop route of the Kanazawa Loop Bus from Kanazawa Station and get off at the Hashibacho stop.
-From there, it is about a 5-minute walk.
+• By bus: Take the Kanazawa Loop Bus or another bus serving Hashiba-cho from Kanazawa Station.
+Get off at Hashiba-cho.
+From there, it is about a 5-minute walk to the main street.

 Nishi Chaya District: Best for a Quieter, More Local Feel